mark-pribylnov/rsschool-cv/cv.md

 - Remote work
 - Huge supportive community
 - It's a challenge.
 My previous job was outbound sales.
 One of the most stressful jobs for most people.
 Requires constant self-education.
 I got 50 to 100 rejections every day and had to convert them into sales.
 So, if I worked there, I can become a software engineer as well.

+### Skills

+- HTML
+- CSS
+- JavaScript and Python (both on a basic level)
+- Git
+- VS Code
+- Linux